 It is basically how to format SD Card in Windows 10.

 You now know how to format SD Card in Windows 10.
-Situations may arise where you try applying what you about formatting the SD Card, but you keep getting the annoying alert, Windows can’t format SD Card.
+Situations may arise where you try applying what you about formatting the SD Card, but you keep getting the annoying alert, Windows Was Unable to Complete the Format.
 In case you come across such a warning, think of the following as probable causes.

 - The SD Card could be having at least two partitions.
 It is because Windows only recognizes and formats the first partition.